-On June 19, 1915, The Ogden Standard reported that "when Dorothy Henri Klewer was 16 years old, she naively announced her engagement to R. Mayne Luther.
+On June 19, 1915, "The Ogden Standard" reported, "When Dorothy Henri Klewer was 16 years old, she naively announced her engagement to R. Mayne Luther.
 Fashionable society of Chicago's North Side gasped in amazement.
 Surely pretty Dorothy was not in earnest.
 Why, she was only a child!
 But Dorothy was very much in earnest.
 'I love Mayne dearly, and we are going to marry in the fall', she told acquaintances."
 Her Papa forbade it, saying that she was not yet eighteen and hadn't had her 'coming out party yet'.
 When her mother went out visiting, she "dragged six suitcases from beneath the bed.
 Into each she packed clothing and some personal belongings.
 The maid assisted her, not knowing what else to do in the face of a generous tip...
 She lifted her bedroom window.
 'Ooh, hoo!' she called softly.
 The figure of a young man soon loomed in the semi-darkness beneath the window.
 'Bring your auto 'round in back,' said the girl.
 'Dad hasn't gone out.
 And listen.
 It's the only way I can get out without him seeing me,'" Mayne got a ladder and down Dorothy went.
 The couple married in Crown Point, Indiana, opened yet another dancing school in Denver (which also flopped) and became dancers at the Baltimore Hotel in Kansas City and The College Inn in Chicago.
 The marriage lasted less than a year, with her suing him for divorce.
-The Daily Missourian on December 11, 1916 noted that "it has been stipulated by her parents that she could return only by climbing back up the ladder and begging forgiveness from the window sill.
+The "Daily Missourian" reported, "It has been stipulated by her parents that she could return only by climbing back up the ladder and begging forgiveness from the window sill.
 Weary of dancing school and cabaret life In Denver and her honeymoon long since waned, she gave up and began the climb."
 Running home to Mommy and Daddy didn't suit her champagne taste and soon Dorothy (now divorced) was off to The Big Apple.

-She found work as a model in newspaper print ads and - you guessed it - took up figure skating at the St. Nicholas Rink.
+Dorothy found work as a model in newspaper print ads and - you guessed it - took up figure skating at the St. Nicholas Rink.
 Although she was a fine 'fancy skater' by all accounts, it was her skating partner who earned fifteen minutes of fame in newspapers from coast to coast.
 Dorothy gussied up her Airedale terrier, Lizzie, and brought her on the ice with her, much to the amusement of the high society figure skaters that frequented the rink in those days.
 She even proclaimed (in jest) that Lizzie was 'the world champion dog skater'.
-The December 23, 1917 issue of The Sunday Star noted, "Lizzie has won considerable fame on the ice in the way of speed, but cannot yet perform geometric stunts or figure eights."
-The January 4, 1918 of the Chattanooga News (giving you an idea of how far this story travelled) reported that "Lizzie uses skaters with double runners like little sleds...
+The December 23, 1917 issue of "The Sunday Star" noted, "Lizzie has won considerable fame on the ice in the way of speed, but cannot yet perform geometric stunts or figure eights."
+The January 4, 1918 of the "Chattanooga News" (giving you an idea of how far this story travelled) reported, "Lizzie uses skaters with double runners like little sleds...
 She is still rather awkward at figure skating."
 The dancer turned model turned skater was even photographed driving a crude predecessor to the Zamboni... in her figure skates.

-Klewer's skating days were short lived.
+Dorothy's skating days were short lived.
 Through the connections made at the St. Nicholas Rink, she got a job as a showgirl in the Ziegfield 9 O'clock Revue and Ziegfield Midnight Frolic on the New Amsterdam Roof and went on to act bit parts in Broadway plays.
-Remarrying to Oscar M. Hunt Jr. on August 6, 1930 in Manhattan, her humble film credits included small roles in "The File On Thelma Jordan" and "The Hanging Tree".
-Although the story of Dorothy Klewer and Lizzie remains an obscure footnote in skating history, her story (in hindsight) is definitely 'Best In Show' calibre.
+Remarrying to Oscar M. Hunt Jr. on August 6, 1930 in Manhattan, her humble film credits included minor roles in "The File On Thelma Jordan" and "The Hanging Tree".
+She passed away on March 13, 1960 in Los Angeles, California.